 Uzbekistan’s second largest city is more than 2,7000-years-old, but it was under the rule of Timur in the 14th and 15th centuries that Samarkand became an unparalleled hub of Central Asia.
 Geometric patterns abound, bursting with color and splattered across majestic buildings on a grand scale.
 Artists and architects were brought in from across the area to build and adorn glittering structures.
 The crown jewel of their labors is Registan Square, surrounded by onion-domed mosques, madrasas, and caravanserais.
 The tiled detail of the exterior is a brilliant display of swirling intensity that will hypnotize you with its beauty.
 Timur’s aesthetic was so admired that it was replicated across his vast empire stretching from Turkey to China.
 Surrounded by this craftsmanship, imagine all of the traders from far and wide mixing and mingling in this square so long ago.

 Traders from China to the Mediterranean met in Samarkand making it an important global crossroad of east and west.
 The markets spilled over with global goods, but what attracted camel caravans was Samarkand’s silk.
 Their famed textile is used today to craft bold carpets that take months or even years to create.
-Some of the exquisite patterns are exactly the same as the ones that traders bought during their travels on the Silk Road.
+Some of the exquisite patterns are exactly the same as the ones that traders bought during their adventures as they travel the Silk Road.

 In the evenings, traditional dancers swirl in beautifully ornate costumes to the sounds of live music.
 Private performances such as these arranged by Ker & Downey provide an opportunity to feel fully immersed in the culture of this fascinating and little understood country.